920 Spring Avenue, Elkins Park, Montgomery County, Pennsylvania

 Trumbauer drew inspiration for Lynnewood Hall from two principal sources: Prior Park, an English mansion in Bath; and, Ballingarry in New Jersey, which was another house he was working on at the time, itself modelled on The White House.

-At a staggering cost of $8 million, the 70,000 square foot neo-classical masterpiece took two years to complete.
-It's 110-rooms (55 of which were bedrooms) required a permanent domestic staff of 37, and another 60 were employed for the upkeep of its 480-acre estate.
+At a staggering cost of $8 million, the 69-875-square foot Neo-classical masterpiece took two years to complete.
+Measuring 325-feet by 215-feet, its 110-rooms (55 of which were bedrooms) required a permanent domestic staff of 37, and another 60 were employed for the upkeep of its 480-acre estate.

 The Main Rooms